cmu-db/benchbase/README.md

 # OLTP-Bench: Part Deux

 Forked from https://github.com/oltpbenchmark/oltpbench with a focus on cleanup and modernization.
 Given the volume and scope of these changes, I have elected not to submit pull requests to the original project as it is unlikely they would or could be accepted.
+Please see [Modifications to Original](#modifications-to-original) for changes in this fork.

 See also: [OLTP-Bench: An extensible testbed for benchmarking relational databases](http://www.vldb.org/pvldb/vol7/p277-difallah.pdf) D. E. Difallah, A. Pavlo, C. Curino, and P. Cudre-Mauroux.
 In VLDB 2014.